 So, you have a cool idea.
 And haven’t even started looking for MVP development cost, being scared of failure.

 Most likely, you’ve covered a lot of ground to come up with it.
 Months or years?
 Sounds impressive.
-What you need now is not to fuck up it, and it isn’t so easy.
+What you need now is not to muck it up, and it isn’t so easy.